Sleeped32/BrookesSem2/Foundations of Business/Sample.md

 You are required to prepare a 600-word report on:

 ##### Introduction
-This report will explore and consider the future potential of establishing a bicycle repair shop in Oxfordshire with their £
+This report will explore and consider the future potential of establishing a bicycle repair shop in Oxfordshire with their £20,000 in starting capital.
+Also,
 ##### PESTEL Analysis

 ##### Porter's Five Forces Analysis

 ##### Conclution
-ey have asked you to assist them in considering the future potential of such a business venture.